Every year GSAFE awards up to four graduating Wisconsin high school seniors $1000 scholarships at our annual Celebration of Leadership event in May.

 Point Foundation (Point) is the nation’s largest higher education scholarship-granting organization for lesbian, gay, bisexual, transgender, and queer (LGBTQ) students.
 Point’s multifaceted support of its scholarship recipients (“scholars”) extends far beyond direct financial contribution toward the cost of their education.
 Each scholar is paired with a mentor and participates in leadership development programs and events.

 GSAFE will award $1,000 to up to four graduating high school seniors for their demonstrated commitment to creating safer, more just schools for LGBTQ youth.
-Scholarship recipients will be honored at GSAFE’s annual Celebration of Leadership Scholarship Banquet, to be held on May 13th in Madison.
+Scholarship recipients will be honored at GSAFE’s annual Celebration of Leadership Scholarship Banquet, held on Saturday, April 27th in Madison.

 Each year, the Colin Higgins Foundation salutes and celebrates courage in the face of adversity and discrimination by awarding $10,000 individual grants to lesbian, gay, bisexual, transgender, Two Spirit, queer and questioning youth activists (through age 20) who have transformed their experiences with bigotry and discrimination into opportunities to inspire others by taking action, rallying support, building community, and working to change the systems and institutions that impact their lives.